 Royal Enfield Hunter 350 |

-Almost, the features you get in these bikes is same only few things are different in between these two machines.
+Almost, all the features you get in these bikes are the same only a few things are different between these two machines.

 - Dual channel ABS